panchanandevops/Learning-Prometheus/Prometheus-lab/README.md

 ```
 In this part, we define the specifications for our `ServiceMonitor`:

-- `jobLabel: job`: It specifies the label (`job`) used to identify the job for Prometheus.
+- `jobLabel: job`: Specifies the label (`job`) used to identify the job for Prometheus.
-- `selector`: This is used to match pods for monitoring, and it selects pods with the label `app: api`.
+- `selector`: Used to match pods for monitoring; it selects pods with the label `app: api`.
-- `endpoints`: Here, we define the endpoints to scrape metrics.
-In this case, we specify a port named `web` and the path `/swagger-stats/metrics` to fetch metrics from.
+- `endpoints`: Defines the endpoints to scrape metrics.
+In this case, it specifies a port named `web` and the path `/swagger-stats/metrics` to fetch metrics from.

 ### PrometheusRules
-Let's break down the  Kubernetes PrometheusRules YAML file in a clear and user-friendly way:
+Let's break down the Kubernetes PrometheusRules YAML file in a clear and simple way:

 #### API Version and Kind:
 ```yaml